petr-kalinin/progtexts2/python_basics_en/6_functions.rst

    In general, be ready for various tricks here.

 As already mentioned above, arguments are essentially the same local variables, just their initial value is set from the outside.
-Then they behave completely like local variables; in particular, they can be assigned new values if necessary.
+After that, they behave completely like local variables; in particular, they can be assigned new values if necessary.

 Example::